gauravsharmatheofficial/gauravsharmatheofficial/README.md

 - 🚀 I love challenges!
 I've participated in hackathons like hackCBS 5.0 and Vihan 6.0, where I collaborated with talented individuals to solve real-world problems through innovative solutions.

 - 📫 Interested in collaborating or have any questions?
-Feel free to reach out to me via email or connect with me on LinkedIn.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gauravsharmatheofficial/).
 Let's build something amazing together!

-- 💬 Ask me about **Wordpress**

 ## 🌐 Socials: